- Future Students

 The 2nd annual lecture was delivered on November 20, 2019 by Dr. Olivier Urbain, Director, Min-On Music Research Institute, Tokyo.
 Dr. Urbain lectured on Musicking from Empathy to Global Justice: Sound and Proactive Peacebuilding.

 The 3rd annual lecture was delivered virtually on November 18, 2020 by Dr. Namrata Sharma, Adjunct Professor, SUNY Oswego, New York.
 Her presentation included topics from her new book, Value-Creating Global Citizenship Education for Sustainable Development: Strategies and Approaches.

 The current membership of SERC-GC is:

 - Dr. Paul Sherman, Program Head, Community Social Services (CSS)

-- Olivia Boukydis, MSW, Senior Research Supervisor, CSS faculty
+- Olivia Boukydis, MSW, Assistant Program Head, CSS

 - Vidita Singh, student, CSS